Bible Truth Versus SDA Truth: Seven Churches, Seals, Trumpets

 Is the 6th trumpet the Ottoman Empire?

-Adventists claim that Revelation 9:15 indicates the exact length of time the Ottoman Empire was to rule:
+SDAs claim that Revelation 9:15 indicates the exact length of time the Ottoman Empire was to rule the earth:

 And the four angels were loosed, which were prepared for an hour, and a day, and a month, and a year, for to slay the third part of men.